joeytwiddle/cheatsheets/JOEYS_MACBOOK_SETUP.md

 brew install fzf ripgrep bat tmux
 # Disables bluetooth when the Macbook goes to sleep (useful if you want to connect your headphones to something else!)
 brew install bluesnooze
-# gnupg takes quite a long time (many dependencies)
+# For old sbash (gnupg takes quite a long time, due to many dependencies)
 brew install gnupg
+# For new sbash
-brew install --cask tigervnc-viewer
+brew install --cask macfuse && brew install gromgit/fuse/encfs-mac brew install --cask tigervnc-viewer
 ```

-You will need to run bluesnooze once to set it up.
-It will appear in the taskbar.
+You will need to open Bluesnooze once, and when it apepars in the taskbar (a crescent moon icon) you should enable "Launch at login".

 OLD: If you want colours to work in ls, you can either: